8r14z/coding-interview-prep/README.md

 ```
 On a side note: Try applying Hash Table / Graphs / Stack & Queue / Heap / Binary Tree when getting stuck

+Fact is most of problems can be solved with Hash Table, Heap, or DFS/BFS
 ```